Starting a Trucking Company: How Much Does It Cost?

 The Basic Requirements

-Before you begin on your journey to start up a trucking business and become an owner-operator, be prepared for the idea that start-up costs will generally be between $6,000 and $15,000 -- and that's before you buy any equipment.
+Before you begin your journey to start a trucking business and become an owner-operator, know that start-up costs will generally be between $10,000 and $20,000 -- and that's before you buy a truck or any additional equipment.
 A breakdown of the expenses can help you decide whether to move forward or not.
-Keep in mind that you'll have both fixed and variable costs, so preparing for both is important.
+Remember that you'll have fixed and variable costs, so preparing for both is essential.

-Here are some main areas you'll want to carefully consider, in order to give yourself and your new trucking company the best possible starting point and a chance of success.
+Here are some key areas you'll want to carefully consider to give yourself and your new trucking company the best possible starting point and a chance of success.

 Business Registration is Necessary

 You'll need to register your business with the state where you're located.
-You might also have to register with the city or county where you're doing business.
-While the cost of registration differs from one state to the next, you can expect to spend around $500 to get all your registrations completed.
-That's a relatively small expense, but it's one that you'll want to budget for and be aware of, so you don't end up having to pay more than you're expecting.
+You might also have to register with the city or county where you do business.
+While registration costs differ from state to state, you can expect to spend around $500 to complete all your registrations.
+That's a relatively small expense, but it's one that you'll want to budget for and keep in mind so you don't end up paying more than expected.

 UCR and DOT / MC numbers Have Costs

-The UCR (Unified Carrier Registration) fee is just under $70 for one vehicle, and slightly over $200 if you're registering between three and five vehicles.
-It's a required registration, so even though it doesn't cost much you don't want to ignore it.
-Every trucking company also needs a DOT (Department of Transportation) registration number, which is also sometimes called an MC number.
+The UCR (Unified Carrier Registration) fee is just under $70 for one vehicle and slightly over $200 if registering between three and five vehicles.
+Even though it doesn't cost much, it's a required registration.
+Every trucking company also needs a DOT (Department of Transportation) registration number, which is free.
+Still, if you want to move interstate loads, getting an MC Number is necessary, which currently costs about $350.

 You Will Need a CDL License

-Having a Commercial Driver's License (CDL) is required if you're going to be driving a truck.
-If you're not doing the driving, make sure all your drivers have the proper licensing they need.
-Endorsements to the CDL may also be necessary, such as those for Hazmat (H), Passenger transport (P), and transporting hazmat in a tanker (X).
-You can't use one endorsement for all and will need three separate ones to ensure you comply with all the laws your trucking company and its drivers must follow.
-A Hazmat endorsement is approximately $187, while the passenger endorsement and tanker hazmat options are only around $14 each.
+A Commercial Driver's License (CDL) is required to drive a truck.
+If you're not the driver, ensure all drivers have the necessary licensing.
+Generally, the license costs about $200; however, acquiring it involves additional costs ranging from $1,500 to $8,000, covering training, written and skills tests, and licensing fees.
+Additional costs include medical exams and specific vehicle endorsements, such as those for Hazmat (H), Passenger transport (P), and transporting hazmat in a tanker (X).
+You can't use one endorsement for all and will need three separate ones to ensure you comply with all the laws.
+The cost of CDL endorsements can vary by state but typically range from $50 to $150 each.

 Understanding the Need for an ELD

-An ELD, or Electronic Logging Device, is a requirement for all US-based commercial motor vehicles, to be in legal compliance as of 2020.
-These devices make compliance easier than ever before, as well.
-Your trucking company and all its drivers can be sure they're logging their hours, meeting rest-to-drivetime ratios, and handling the loads they travel with correctly.
-Whether you're a single owner-operator who owns one truck and drives it yourself, or you have a fleet of trucks and drivers while you work from an office, using ELD technology is an excellent way to help your company remain compliant at a cost of around $495 per truck, per year.
+An ELD, or Electronic Logging Device, is required for all US-based commercial motor vehicles to be legally compliant as of 2020.
+These devices make compliance easier than ever before.
+Your trucking company and all its drivers can be sure they're logging their hours, meeting rest-to-drivetime ratios, and handling the loads correctly.
+Whether you're a single owner-operator or have a fleet of trucks, using ELD technology is an excellent way to help your company remain compliant.
+Costs start at $495 per truck per year, but the price can be higher depending on the provider and features offered.

 Buying a Truck - New vs. Used